mendrik/diorama-2023/README.md

 # Diorama v2

-Almost 10 years ago I [wrote an algorithm](https://github.com/mendrik/diorama) that layouts a set of images into a fixed-size rectangle.
-The old algorithm was heavily optimized for speed, making the code hard to read and even harder to maintain.
+In 2013, I developed an algorithm ([accessible here]((https://github.com/mendrik/diorama)) designed to arrange a collection of images within a fixed-size rectangle.
+The original algorithm was intensely optimized for speed, resulting in code that was challenging to read and even more difficult to maintain.

-Recently (2023) I had an idea how to simplify the algorithm and decided to put this on to a more modern foundation.
-The algorithm works now with full binary trees instead of full and balanced ones, reducing the amount of calculations needed.
-Further more, for smaller amount of images we can now use a generator to get all tree permutations before switching to a random strategy, making this really snappy for smaller image sets.

-The demo uses some css sugar (paddings, borders and rotation) for dramatic effect but under the bonnet the algorithm still creates gap-less rectangles.
+A decade later, inspired by a new approach to streamline the algorithm, I embarked on updating its foundation.
+This update includes enhanced code-splitting, the incorporation of functional patterns, generators, and web workers.
+Previously, the algorithm compensated for irregular image counts by adding dummy images to achieve a balanced and full binary tree structure.
+Now, it achieves efficiency by utilizing just a full binary tree, significantly reducing the required computations.
+Remarkably, for sets up to 10-11 images, it's possible to examine every potential combination on an average personal computer.
+Additionally, fewer images not only expedite the solution process but also stabilize it.

+Here's a brief overview of the process: Combining two images either vertically or horizontally, we can deduce new aspect ratios without needing to calculate specific widths and heights.
+The strategy involves continuously merging these combinations (either horizontally or vertically) until no further combinations are possible, effectively generating a full binary tree.
+The root of this tree presents a final aspect ratio, which is then compared to the aspect ratio of the target canvas to determine fit.
+The closer the match, the better the images will align.
+However, this initial iteration encountered a drawback: some combinations, despite fitting well, produced significantly uneven sizes when rendered onto the canvas.
+To counter this, it became necessary to compute scores for each potential solution, considering both aspect ratio compatibility and size uniformity.
+With these metrics, we can evaluate and select the most visually appealing solutions.
+It's worth noting that, given the algorithm's reliance on the specific images and canvas aspect ratio, outcomes may occasionally appear less than ideal, especially with smaller image sets.

+Given the algorithm's mathematical basis, it might eventually be transformed into a WebAssembly (wasm) module.

+The demonstration incorporates stylistic enhancements such as padding, borders, and rotation for added visual impact, yet the algorithm maintains its core functionality of creating gap-less rectangles.

 The demo [can be seen here](https://mendrik.github.io/diorama-2023/).

 ## Layout algorithm

-If you want to use this algorithm in your own project you can install the library via `npm i diorama` which exports a single function "findSolution".
+For those interested in integrating this algorithm into their own projects, the library is available for installation via npm: npm i diorama.
+It exports a single function, findSolution, detailed as follows:

 ```typescript
 export const findSolution = (